AlejandroPqLz/tf-diffusion-scratch/README.md

 - ### Config.ini
     After installing the external dependencies, you need to create a `config.ini` file in the root of the project.
 This file will contain all the hyperparameters for the model training.
 The structure of the file can be found in the [config.template.ini](./config.template.ini) file.

-- ### Jupyter Notebook Kernel
+- ### Jupyter Notebook Kernel (Optional)
-    In order to use the environment in a Jupyter Notebook, you need to install the kernel.
+    If an error occurs when trying to run a Jupyter Notebook, you may need to install the kernel.
 You can do it by running any notebook in the repository with `diffusion_env` environment activated and the following pop-up will appear:

     <p align="center">
       <img src="./figures/readme_figures/install_ipykernel_package_ubuntu.png" width="350">
     </p>